Generative Modeling Helps Weak Supervision (and Vice Versa): Implementation Details and Complexity

 \paragraph{(WS)GAN Training} We use the same hyperparameter settings for all datasets.
 We train all GANs for a maximum of $200$ epochs.
 We use a batch size of $16$ and find that a lower batch size leads to more frequent convergence of the generator and discriminator.
 We also conducted ablation experiments with a batch size of $8$ and $32$ and found no significant difference in FID image generation quality or label model accuracy.
 For WSGAN, we use four optimizers, one for each of the different loss terms: discriminator training, generator training, the Info loss term, and the WSGAN loss term.
 We use Adam for all optimizers and set the learning rates as follows: \num{4e-04} for $D$, \num{1e-04} for $G$, \num{1e-04} for the info loss term, and \num{8e-05} for the WSGAN loss term.
 We follow the same settings for InfoGAN training for the components shared with WSGAN.

+\paragraph{(WS)GAN Training and Failure Cases} While WSGAN is still susceptible to the common GAN failure cases of its base networks, such as mode collapse, we empirically find WSGAN training to be more stable than training a GAN that also learns a discrete latent code but uses no weak supervision signals (InfoGAN), despite the high level of noise in our weak supervision sources.
+InfoGAN failed to converge more frequently.

-Furthermore, we find that employing discriminator label flipping (randomly calling a tiny percentage of real samples fake and vice versa) and label smoothing (adding small amounts of noise to the real target of 1.0 and fake target of 0.0) stabilizes and improves GAN training.
-However, we were unable to completely avoid the occasional failure of the GAN component of WSGAN.
+To help train the DCGAN networks successfully, we find that employing discriminator label flipping (randomly calling a tiny percentage of real samples fake and vice versa) and label smoothing (adding small amounts of noise to the real target of 1.0 and fake target of 0.0) stabilizes and improves GAN training.
+Despite employing these tricks, we were unable to avoid occasional convergence failures.
 Fortunately, monitoring the generator and discriminator losses, inspecting the quality of generated images, or tracking image quality metrics such as FID allows one to easily discard failed runs or to pick model checkpoints from earlier iterations before a failure, without requiring labeled data.

+\paragraph{StyleWSGAN Model Setup and Training} We adapt StyleGAN2-ADA~\cite{karras2020training} to build a StyleWSGAN Model as well as a StyleInfoGAN.
+The generator architecture follows is the same approach as a class-conditional StyleGAN generator: the sampled code is embedded to a $d$-dimensional vector via a linear layer and then concatenated with the original latent code, after each is normalized.
+This concatenated vector is then passed to the StyleGAN mapping network.
+We find the relationship between the number of layers of the StyleGAN mapping network and the size of the embedded sampled code $d$ to be crucial for StyleWSGAN.
+When the mapping network is too shallow, as in the tuned CIFAR10 settings in \cite{karras2020training}, a large $d$ can lead to training instability for StyleWSGAN and StyleInfoGAN.

+We use separate optimizer settings for each loss term, and set the learning rate for the Info term (added term of Equation ~\ref{eq:infogan}) and the WSGAN term (added term of Equation ~\ref{eq:final_objective} plus decay penalty) to a factor of $2/10$ of the base learning rate in StyleGAN.
+This results in a learning rate of 0.0005 for the added WSGAN terms in our experiments, while we maintain a learning rate of 0.0025 for the original StyelGAN terms.
+Due to the use of different learning rates in the separate optimizers, the added loss terms are not scaled, and the hyper-parameters $\alpha,\beta$ are set to 1.

+For the CIFAR10 experiments we largely follow the settings used in \cite{karras2020training}: no style mixing, no path length regularization, no ResNet D. However, we increase the depth of the mapping network from 2 to 6, we decrease the size of the code embedding to 200, and continue training until the discriminator has seen a total of 50M real images.
+A mapping network of depth 4, and a code embedding size of 50 also lead to good performance, performing only slightly worse measured by both FID and label model accuracy.

+For the LSUN experiments, we train StyleWSGAN until the discriminator has seen a total of 35M real images, and the baseline StyleGAN2-ADA that we compare to is trained until the discriminator has seen a total of 50M real images.
+We largely follow the settings used for 256 x 256 images in \cite{karras2020training}, but disable style mixing and path length regularization.
+We set the size of the discrete code embedding to 50.

 \paragraph{End Model Training} For all datasets, we train a ResNet-18~\cite{he2016deep} for $100$ epochs, using Adam and a learning rate scheduler.
 The learning rate scheduler uses a small validation set to make adjustments to the learning rate.